AnyLog-co/documentation/background processes.md

 ## REST requests

 A process that receives REST messages from users and applications which are not members of the network.
-This process receives requests to query data and metada, process the request and replies with the requested information.
+This process receives requests to query data and metadata, and replies with the requested information.

 Usage:
 <pre>